onepiece-payment/op-sdk/README.md

   ...

-  //create new Opsdk instance with required constructor let newMerchant = new Opsdk(pirate_token) //The "pirate_token" can be retrieved from Admin Console
+  //create new Opsdk instance with required constructor let newMerchant = new Opsdk(pirate_token, pirate_key) //The "pirate_token" and "pirate_key" can be retrieved from Admin Console

   //sample route to get available payment methods router.get('/methods', async (req, res) => {